Board of Trade revived by government

 The Board is formally a committee of the Privy Council, which means that only Privy Councillors can be members.

-Only Dr Fox meets that requirement at the moment, so all the other individuals now being involved are being styled as advisors to the Board.
+Only Dr Fox meets that requirement at the moment, so all the other individuals now being involved are being styled as advisers to the Board.

 Among them are: